ZenSoftware/zen/apps/api/src/app/auth/README.md

 }
 ```

-This is simply extracted from a valid JWT payload without hitting the database to maintain performance.
+This is simply extracted from a valid JWT payload without hitting the database in an effort to maintain performance.
 The full user can then be retrieved via Prisma utilizing their `id` if needed.
 For usage of the guards, you may reference the following code:

 ### GraphQL ABAC (Attribute-based access control)
 Simplest usage of GraphQL ABAC guards and directives